kappapiana/anonymize/README.md

 ~/scripts/anonymize.sh doc.odt
 ```

 It will interact with you asking if you want to change everything in one go or one author by one.
-Eventually you will (hopefully) have a file named `_anonymized_doc.odt`.
+Eventually you will (hopefully) have a file named like `_anonymized_doc.odt`.
 I'm not copying it over so that you can review the result without risking to destroy everything...

 ## TODO

 - [ ] make it work from other directories